philips-software/license-scanner/README.md

     java -jar ~/.m2/repository/com/h2database/h2/<version>/h2-<version>.jar

-(Migrations can be manually fixed or removed in the "flyway_schema_history" table.)
+(Failed migrations can be manually fixed or removed in the "flyway_schema_history" table.)

 ## How to test the software

-The unit test suite can be executed via Maven:
+The unit test suite can be executed via Gradle:
 ```
-mvn clean test
+gradlew test
 ```

 ## Known issues
 (Checked items are under development.)

 Must-have
-- [ ] Add package manager type to package identifier.
-(Or use "purl" instead?)
 - [ ] Production-grade database (e.g. Postgres).
 - [ ] Authentication of clients.
+(Not sure)

 Should-have
-- [ ] Support (confirmed) declared non-SPDX custom licenses.
 - [ ] Verify checksum of downloaded artifact before scanning.
-- [ ] API to "challenge" a package license based on a mismatch with the declared license.
-- [ ] Detect and return other copyright statements.
+- [ ] Detect and return copyright statements.
-- [ ] provide scanning time budget based on number of files.
-- [ ] Remove SPDX licenses that are subsumed (=implied) by remaining licenses

 Others
-- [ ] Integrate with FOSSology scanner.
-- [ ] Include SPDX version handling.
 - [ ] Multi-server scanning queue (like AMQP) that persists after restart of individual servers in a load-balanced configuration.

 ## Contact / Getting help